 Return your Key

-You should return your key to Campus Security before you leave to avoid late or rekeying fees.
+You should return your key to Campus Safety before you leave to avoid late or re-keying fees.
 You should not leave your key in your room or give it to a friend to return.
 Check the Access Control website for information on the fees associated with not returning your key on time.

 Return your library items

 Make sure you return your library books and media to stay free of fees.
 You can see the Fines & Replacement costs on the Library website.

 As students depart campus, students will be allowed to accept assistance from two external community members/helpers if needed to remove their belongings from residential spaces.
 All visitors to campus, including those assisting with move-out, are expected to comply with the following general regulations for visitors to campus.

 Guest Testing and Vaccination Policy

 Each guest attending Commencement and/or assisting their students as they move out of their residence hall is expected to have done one of the following prior to arriving on campus.

 - Vaccinated for COVID-19: Be fully vaccinated prior to arrival on campus, which means being two weeks past a second Pfizer-BioNTech or Moderna shot or two weeks past a single Johnson & Johnson shot.